Compressibility and volume variations due to composition in multicomponent fluids: Numerical examples for three aqueous solutions

 This type of mixture is very important in food industry but also in biology.
 Our data source for the density of the water+sucrose are: \begin{itemize} \item Room temperature, atmospheric pressure in the table on page 5-145 of \cite{CRC}, for mass fractions of solute from $0$ to $80$\%; \item Varying temperature, atmospheric pressure in the table C1 of \cite{barbosa2003high}, experimental data; \item Varying temperature, atmospheric pressure in table 5 of \cite{randall1932ultrasonic}. \end{itemize} For the isothermal compressibility, we rely on the values computed in Tables E1-3 of \cite{barbosa2003high}.

 Overall our database contains $204$ entries.

 We fit the density \eqref{densbinaryideal} of our ideal model in order to match the measured density at the reference measurement with $T^0 = 20^{\circ} {\rm C}$, $p^0 = 10.1325 \, {\rm dbar}$ and $y^0 = 0.8$.
 The relative error of this density on the (reduced) data set is ${\rm Err}(\varrho) = 0.041$\footnote{We here filter from the data set the pressure-values from \cite{barbosa2003high} exceeding atmospheric pressure of more than $1000$ bars.}.
+We refer to Figure \ref{fig:sugw_dens} for a plot of the density under reference conditions.

 For the isothermal compressibility, the relative error is ${\rm Err}(\beta_{(T,y)}) = 0.072$.
 We again plot \ref{fig:sugw_comp} the relative compressibilities with respect to the isothermal compressibility of pure water.